P1X3/BMWired/README.md

 ## About
-BMWinterface is core application that acts as a gateway between BMW K/I-Bus and plugins.
+BMWired is core application that acts as a gateway between BMW K/I-Bus and plugins.
 Plugins that satisfy requirments listed below can receive and send messages to/from the bus.

 ## Plugin Implementation
 All plugins must include library module as a dependency for receiving and/or sending messages.